Global Peace Summit in Kiev

 A dramatic illustration was provided by the former President of Mozambique and Chair of the African Union, Joaquim Alberto Chissano, who famously used these methods to end 20 years of civil war and bring lasting peace to his country.

 A striking presentation was given by Dr. Rajendra Pachauri, former chair of the Intergovernmental Panel on Climate Change (IPCC), which, under his leadership, earned the Nobel Peace Prize in 2007.
 He showed how global climate change will cause severe threats to global security, and urged swift action to mitigate these effects.
 The assembly of the Global Peace Summit unanimously endorsed the reality of climate science and climate change, and resolved to support all evidence-based methods and technologies to reduce the threats of climate change to the peace and security of the human race.
+(See Resolutions.)

 The Global Union of Scientists for Peace was founded in 2005 with a mission to: